iPad Program

 Should parents purchase insurance to cover student use of the iPad?

-Will students only being using digital books (ebooks)?
+Will students only be using digital books (ebooks)?

 Not exclusively; paper books are still being used in some classes.
 AMHS uses the best materials for each learning environment.
-The academic department chairs, with the approval of the Associate Principal, select materials for department instruction, including digital and hard copy books.
+The academic department chairs, with the approval of the Administration, select materials for department instruction, including digital and hard copy books.
 Ebooks significantly reduce book costs to parents.

 iPad Program Description and iPad Acceptable Use Policy